The skin has many important functions. It protects us from disease, injury and changes in temperature.

 Skin that has been exposed to the sun, on the other hand, becomes thickened, rough and leathery.
 Gradually, over 20 to 40 years, it acquires many blotches and blemishes and fair skin particularly may become yellowish.
 It becomes loose, and it is covered with fine wrinkles broken by a number of deep creases.
 These effects are seen especially on the skin that gets the most sun – the face, the back of the neck, the backs of the hands and the arms and neckline.

 The changes to your skin from sun damage range in a spectrum.
-At one end of the spectrum is what can be called photodamage where there may be a change in the colour (pigmentation and redness), contours (wrinkles) or texture (dry, roughened skin) of the skin.
+At one end of the spectrum is what can be called photodamage where there may be a change in the colour (pigmentation and redness), contours (wrinkles) or texture (dry and rough) of the skin.

 More severe sun damage may then manifest as skin cells damaged to the extent they are more likely to develop into skin cancers.
 These precancerous areas of skin are commonly called sunspots but medically are termed solar keratoses.
 The most serious level of sun damage to the skin is when the skin develops cancerous growths i.e. skin cancers.